BMWire/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_type - Prints the type of a file named iamafile in the /tmp directory.
 14. 13-symbolic_link - Create a symbolic link to /bin/ls, named '__ls__'.
 The symbolic link should be created in the current working directory.
 15. 14-copy_html - Copy all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.

+## Advanced Tasks

+1. 100-lets_move - A script that moves all files starting with an uppercase letter from the current directory to /tmp/u.